esgameco/tiktokworker/README.md

 ## Todo:

-Make it work
+> Make it work
-Add docstrings to each class
+> Add docstrings to each class
+> Use external uploader